FedericoBustaffa/obsidian/notes/ai_fundamentals/artificial_life.md

 Cellular automatas can have **universal computation** properties (universal Turing machines).
-The computational power is defined by the rule; not every rule leads to a universal computation CA.
+The computational power is defined by the rule; not every rule leads to a universal computation CA. One example of rule that leads to universal turing machine is the rule $110$ that has been proven to have this property, and in fact is a _type 4_ rule.
+In general, too simple rules cannot exhibit enough complexity to compute all functions, while too complex rules only lead to chaos.

-changes in input alone are sufficient to compute any computable function.

 Of course the simplest formulation of cellular automata can be to expensive to implement because, in order to compute an arbitrarily complex function, we need a composition of very basic operations.
 So many more complex variations of CA can be implemented:

 - **Non uniform**: different rules for different cells.
 - **Non local**: different neighbors structure in order to build something that